DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

   Exec in to the container and `printenv` to see.
   Check [mail.php](https://github.com/BookStackApp/BookStack/blob/development/app/Config/mail.php)
   to see exact `MAIL_` env variables names and default values.
-  Test in thunderbird your smtp server working or not.
+  Test in Thunderbird your smtp server working or not.

 # Update